danielmonyak/masif/README_monyak.md

 ps -u $username -o pid,%mem,%cpu,user,cmd
 ```

+masif_opts - dictionary in source/default_config/masif_opts.py with useful paths and constants, which is imported in all Python scripts <br>

 TF1 - Tensorflow 1 - not important, do not use these <br>
 TF2 - Tensorflow 2 (also involving the use of Keras) <br>

-The original models for MaSIF were trained using TF1, but I transitioned everything over to TF2/Keras.
+The original models for MaSIF were trained using TF1, but I transitioned everything over to TF2/Keras. <br>

+LOI - Ligands of interest - ADP, COA, FAD, HEM, NAD, NAP, SAM <br>
+Solvents - Solvent molecules often in crystallization process - IMP, EPE, FMN, TRS, PGE, ACT, NAG, EDO, GOL, SO4, PO4 <br>

+See masif_opts for the LOI and solvent lists <br>

+None of the currently trained models were trained for dealing with solvents or protein sites with solvents, but about 3000 extra PDBs were downloaded and prepared, and exist in masif_opts["ligand"]["masif_precomputation_dir"] <br>

 #### Scripts
 Almost all scripts (basename.py) are written in Python but should be run using the corresponding shell script (basename.sh) that activates the right virtual environment and runs the Python script in the background, and is usally in the same directory.
 The shell script redirects the error and output streams to files with the same base name as the script (basename.err and basename.out) in the same directory, but occasionally the error stream is just fed into the output file as well.
 It also creates a file that contains the PID of the Python job that is running in the background (basename_pid.txt), so that it can be terminated.<br><br>